E Street (TV series): Beginnings

 The two remaining original characters – Rhonda Berry (Melanie Salomon), arrived in the first episode to join her husband, police constable Paul Berry (Warren Jones), who was already settled in Westside, and Sarah McKillop, (Katrina Sedgwick), arrived to take over the legal aid centre in the second episode – were both newcomers, and outsiders, to Eden Street when it all began.
-Viewers would be introduced to life on E Street loosely through the eyes of Sarah and Rhonda, with brash and bolshy Sarah disrupting life on the street with her progressive ideas on legal matters, while shy and slightly ditzy Rhonda, who'd moved from Ballina, New South Wales, to Westside, struggled to adjust to her new life in the city with Paul.
+Viewers would be introduced to life on E Street loosely through the eyes of Sarah and Rhonda, with brash and bolshi Sarah disrupting life on the street with her progressive ideas on legal matters, while shy and slightly ditzy Rhonda, who had moved from Ballina, New South Wales, to Westside, struggled to adjust to her new life in the city with Paul.
 Sarah and Rhonda became unlikely good friends, bonded by their experiences in getting to know the initially hostile and tight-knit community.
 It would be through Sarah's various legal cases at the legal aid centre working with Reverend Bob, and Rhonda's new job as Elly's Receptionist at the doctor's surgery working with Martha – as well as Paul's work at the police station with George – that many of the series' original moralistic storylines emerged.

 There was a significant amount of location work, and the (then) gritty areas of Rozelle and Balmain in Sydney, were used for all of the establishing shots of Westside and the backdrop for outside filming, a key location being The Pacific Hotel which doubled as Patchett's Pacific for the entire run of the series.